List of Golden State Warriors seasons

-Led by NBA Most Valuable Player Stephen Curry, the Warriors defeated the Cleveland Cavaliers in six games to win the 2015 NBA championship series.
-In the following season, the Warriors—boosted by over half a decade of skillful drafting—finished with the best record in NBA history; the team ended the 2015–16 season with a mark of 73–9, one win better than Michael Jordan’s 1995–96 Bulls.
-The Warriors reached the 2016 NBA Finals but were defeated by the Cavaliers in seven games.
+The Warriors were one of the NBA's premier teams in the 2010s.
+Led by two-time NBA Most Valuable Player Stephen Curry, the Warriors appeared in the NBA finals five consecutive times from 2014-15 to 2018-19, winning three championships.
+In the 2015 NBA Finals, the Warriors defeated LeBron James and the Cleveland Cavaliers in six games.
+This would be the first of four consecutive finals appearances against the Cleveland Cavaliers.
+The following season, the Warriors—boosted by over half a decade of skillful drafting—finished with the best record in NBA history.
+The team ended the 2015–16 season with a mark of 73–9, one win better than Michael Jordan’s 1995–96 Bulls.
+The Warriors reached the Finals again that year but were defeated by James's Cavaliers in seven games.
 After adding Kevin Durant in the off-season, they won 67 games during the 2016–17 campaign.
 The Warriors set another NBA record by winning 207 games during the three-year period ending in 2017.
 In the 2017 NBA Finals, the Warriors faced the Cavaliers again and won the NBA title in five games.
-In 2018, meeting the Cavaliers in the finals for the fourth consecutive season, the Warriors swept the series, winning the final game 108–85.
-In 2019, the Warriors returned to the NBA Finals for the fifth consecutive time, however, the Cavaliers did not appear in this series.
-They became the second team in NBA history to reach the NBA Finals in five consecutive seasons.
-The Warriors faced off against the Toronto Raptors and they lost to them in six games.
+The following year, the Warriors faced the Cavaliers in the finals for the fourth consecutive season.
+The Warriors swept the series, winning the final game 108–85.
+In 2019, the Warriors returned to the NBA Finals, for the fifth consecutive season, becoming only the second team in NBA history to reach the NBA Finals in five consecutive seasons.
+This time, the Warriors faced off against the Toronto Raptors, and the Warriors lost to them in six games.

 Upon injuries to backcourt duo Stephen Curry and Klay Thompson as well as Durant's sign-and-trade departure to the Brooklyn Nets, the Warriors struggled for the next two years, failing to qualify for the playoffs in either season.
 The team would return to familiar success after defeating the Boston Celtics in 6 games in the 2022 NBA Finals.
-Curry would win NBA Finals MVP, winning his fourth championship and cementing his role as the face of the franchise's dynastic era.
-The following 2022 season would see difficulties in balancing veteran leadership and youthful development, producing criticisms from analysts and opponents in the Warrior's ability to continue their dominance.
+Curry would win NBA Finals MVP, winning his fourth championship and popularly cementing his role as the face of the franchise's dynastic era.
+The following 2022 season would see difficulties in balancing veteran leadership and youthful development, producing criticisms from analysts and opponents in the Warriors' ability to continue their dominance.

 Table key

 Seasons

-Note: Statistics are correct as of the 2020–21 NBA season.
+Note: Statistics are correct as of the 2024–25 NBA season.